Using Pills as a Treatment to Lighten Your Skin

 These side effects can include, but are not limited to; stress, headaches, and nausea.

-Last but not least, consuming any time of pill, no matter what it is, will cause damage to your liver.
+Last but not least, consuming any time pill, no matter what it is, will cause damage to your liver.

-Be it paracetamol or these skin whitening pills, using them for a long period of time will cause damage to your liver by forcing it to overwork at a rate that it is not comfortable with.
+Be it paracetamol or these skin whitening pills, using them for a long period will cause damage to your liver by forcing it to overwork at a rate that it is not comfortable with.

 With this in mind, you are now better qualified to make an informed decision on whether you feel pills are worth the risk and are the treatment for you.